Adamos991/gang-bot/ReadMe.txt

 Basic discord bot for preventing the posting of a specific meme.
 This bot could definitely be inplemented better now, this was just a quick job from a few years ago.
+Login token is expired so new one is needed to run the bot.